leutloff/bergcms/README.md

     ./deploy.sh -t prod -c all

-Test Suite and Unit Tests
+GUI Tests and Unit Tests
 ========================

 The test suite for the user interface is based on the Selenium IDE.